Tuesday, October 28, 2025

 "But let's look at it this way:" He redrew the diagram to the side, with different labels:

 "We can think of RAM as magic addressable paper.
 If we remember where we put data, we can find it again.
-And we can overwrite it with new data as often as we want without wearing a hole in the paper.
+And we can overwrite it with new data pretty much as often as we want without wearing a hole in the paper.

-"And we can think of the CPU as the magic pen with a calculator inside that writes in the RAM, but that's pushing the metaphor too far.
+"And we can think of the CPU as the magic pen with a calculator inside that writes in the RAM, but that's pushing the metaphor too far."

 "Well neither of those diagrams are exactly accurate, and they're ignoring a lot of potential applications, like drilling equipment controllers and such.
-And I don't think we'll be able to hook our overhead projector up to our computer as a useful display device this year or next year.
+And I don't think we'll be able to hook our overhead projector up to our computer as a useful display device this year or next.
 But maybe it's a little easier to visualize, for as incomplete and futuristic and metaphorical as it is.
 Any questions?"

-"That's definitely part of what I'm saying.
-We'll need to talk more about that, but I think this gives us enough of a background to talk about different CPUs."
+"We'll need to talk more about that, but I think this gives us enough of a background to talk about different CPUs."

 "How long do you think it will be before we can display computer output on an overhead projector?"
 Bill asked.